kumarsauravjha/Synergized_Knowledge_Distillation_using_PyTorch/README.md

 ## Single Shot Multibox Detector

-Potential ideas step-by-step:
+Potential ideas, in a nutshell:
-1. Choose a Lightweight Baseline: e.g., SSD-lite or YOLO-lite with a small backbone.
+1. Choosing a Lightweight Baseline: e.g., SSD-lite or YOLO-lite with a small backbone (EfficientNet family, DenseNet, ENAS for selecting ideal architecture).
-2. Add Targeted Improvements:
+2. Adding Targeted Improvements:
-  - Introduce anchor-free heads if you want to simplify anchor engineering.
+  - Introducing anchor-free heads will simplify anchor engineering.
-  - Incorporate attention or minimal Transformer blocks for better long-range context.
+  - Incorporating attention or minimal Transformer blocks for better long-range context.
-  - Use strong data augmentation (Mosaic, MixUp) for better small-object coverage.
+  - Using strong data augmentation (Mosaic, MixUp) for better small-object coverage.
-3. Distill from a Powerful Teacher: Train a bigger model on the same dataset and distill the knowledge into your chosen architecture.
+3. Distilling from a Powerful Teacher: Training a bigger model on the same dataset and distilling the knowledge into our chosen architecture.
-4. Optimize Speed & Size: Apply pruning and quantization to get real-time FPS on your hardware.
+4. Optimizing Speed & Size: Applying pruning and quantization to get real-time FPS on our hardware.
-5. Ablate and Validate: Thoroughly test each component’s contribution using standard benchmarks (COCO, VOC) and real-world scenarios if possible.
+5. Ablate and Validate: Thoroughly testing each component’s contribution using standard benchmarks (COCO, VOC) and real-world scenarios if possible.